 Per the FY2021 IT Budget – Capital Planning Guidance, Agencies are required to include a Submission

 Confirmation.
-During the FY2021 IT Budget submission, and after successful submission of the Agency’s IT Portfolio Summary, Agencies must submit an IT Portfolio Submission Confirmation to enable the submission of the Portfolio Detail sections (i.e. Business Cases, CIO Ratings, Standard Investment Reports, Contracts Reports, and System Inventory Lists).
+During the FY2021 IT Budget submission, and after successful submission of the Agency’s IT Portfolio Summary, Agencies must submit an IT Portfolio Submission Confirmation to enable the submission of the Portfolio Detail sections (i.e., Business Cases, CIO Ratings, Standard Investment Reports, Contracts Reports, Deployment Reports, and System Inventory Lists).
 Following successful submission of their Portfolio Detail sections, Agencies must also submit a Portfolio Detail Submission Confirmation to lock their Portfolio Detail submission, which in turn finalizes the Agency’s IT Budget Submission for FY2021.

 Note: Agencies that confirmed submission and later identified an error with their submission should email itdbsupport@gsa.gov and copy their OMB Desk Officer for assistance.